gkagkos/Probabilistic-PCA/README.md

 # Probabilistic-PCA
-# Authors: Polydefkis Gkagkos, , ,
+# Authors: Polydefkis Gkagkos, Leonidas Valavanis, Sasidhar Yalavarthi, Kai Ma

 Implementation of Probabilistic Principal Component Analysis.\
 About: An implementation of PPCA by following the paper of Michael E. Tipping and Christopher M. Bishop.\